Paragraphs

 Following the launch of the of the Berlin Call for Action in 2019, Weathering Risk − the global climate and security risk and foresight assessment − was launched in 2020.

-Weathering Risk is the flagship multilateral initiative led by adelphi and the Potsdam Institute for Climate Impact Research (PIK).
+Weathering Risk is the flagship multilateral initiative led by adelphi.
 It develops and pilots an integrated approach for climate and security risk and foresight assessments in order to facilitate risk informed planning, enhance capacity for action and improve operational responses that promote climate resilience and peace.

 Weathering Risk is guided by a Strategic Advisory Board of leading figures in development, environmental, foreign and security policy, and aims to ensure that relevant policies and decisions are better informed by evidence-based analysis on climate change related security risks, now and in the future.
 It will identify short-, medium-, and long-term threats to peace, prosperity and wellbeing, and to geopolitical and diplomatic relationships.